UnionOfRAD/manual/en/models/adding-functions-to-models.md

 $recentComments = Comments::recent();
 ```

 At a basic level, this is done by utilizing the `finder()` method of the model.
-You call `finder()` and supply the name of the finder, along with a definition so Lithium knows how to form the query.
+You call `finder()` and supply the name of the finder, along with a definition so li3 knows how to form the query.
 The definition in this simple case looks just like the query array we supplied to `find()` earlier:

 ```php
 Comments::finder('recent', array(